kanani-bhargav/HousePlan-React/README.md

 ### Key Highlights:

 - **Extensive Library:** Browse a vast collection of house plans with different styles, sizes, and layouts.
-- **Visualization:** View detailed floor plans, dimensions, and 3D renderings for in-depth exploration.
+- **Visualization:** View detailed floor plans, dimensions for in-depth exploration.
-- **Comparison:** Compare multiple house plans side by side to find the perfect match.
 - **Reviews:** Read user reviews and ratings for insights into the building process and satisfaction.

 ## 2. Features

 - **House Plan Catalog:** Explore a diverse range of house plans.
-- **Detailed View:** Access floor plans, dimensions, and 3D renderings.
+- **Detailed View:** Access floor plans, dimensions.
-- **Comparison Tool:** Compare multiple house plans simultaneously.
 - **User Reviews:** Read reviews and ratings from other users.
 - **User-Friendly Interface:** Easy navigation and interactive design.